Incoming Student Exchange Program

 Orientation

-An orientation session is offered in August/September for students attending in the Fall term and in December/January for students attending in the Winter term.
+An orientation session is offered in late August or early September for students attending in the Fall term and in January for students attending in the Winter term.
 The session provides information and resources to help students transition successfully to student life at Carleton.

-All exchange students are required to participate in the session preceding the start of their exchange term.
+All exchange students are strongly encouraged to participate in orientation.

 Students are provided with the session details in advance.